Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Party.md

 7. **Select the Role of the Party**
     Choose the role of the party in the relationship (e.g., **spouse**, **manager**).

+	⚠️ **Note:** The roles displayed in the picker, whether specific to persons or organizations, depend on the selected relationship type (e.g., family, employment, sister companies, partners).

 8. **Save the Relationship**
     Click **Save** to add the relationship to the party's record.